 A Living Symbol of Hope

 Asbestos remains legal in the United States despite an overwhelming consensus among scientists that it is a carcinogen, and an estimated 15,000 Americans die from mesothelioma and other asbestos-caused diseases each year.
-In many ways, Paul Zygielbaum’s survival for more than a dozen years after being diagnosed with mesothelioma and his recent experience with Keytruda® immunotherapy have become symbols of hope to patients and physicians within the mesothelioma community.
+In many ways, Paul Zygielbaum’s mesothelioma survivor story for more than a dozen years after being diagnosed and his recent experience with Keytruda® immunotherapy have become symbols of hope to patients and physicians within the mesothelioma community.

 As one indication, Zygielbaum received a standing ovation at the ADAO conference this year when he recounted his 12-year medical battle with mesothelioma and his recent experience with Keytruda® immunotherapy.
 As another, there was his chance encounter at the conference with Dr. Raja Flores, chairman of Thoracic Surgery at Mount Sinai Medical Center in New York, who helped pioneer the use of intraoperative chemotherapy for mesothelioma.